graceoko/graceoko/README.md

 # Grace U. Okoro 👋
 **Health Informatics (MS)** • **Wearable & Digital Health Analytics** • **Data Science & Machine Learning** • **Health Data Privacy**

 I’m a Health Informatics master’s student at the University of Pittsburgh with a background spanning group fitness instruction, neuroscience research and education, and health data analytics.
-My work sits at the intersection of wearable technology, machine learning, health behavior, and data governance, with a strong focus on translating complex data into practical, human-centered insights.
+My work sits at the intersection of wearable technology, machine learning, health behavior, and data governance, with a strong focus on translating complex data into practical, human-centered insights, particularly in the context of sleep, stroke, and cardiovascular health.

 This GitHub serves as a landing page for my analytics projects, machine learning work using wearable data, and health technology analyses, with an emphasis on clarity, reproducibility, and real-world application.